Brum3ns/Vulnerable-snipper/README.md

 *It's important to use the quotes otherwise your taking advantage of the CLI futures which you shoulden't.
 Since we focus on the vulnerable code snipper not a way to *manupulate* the terminal syntax itself.*

 ## Install
+*I recommend you run all code inside a docker/sandbox enviroment (if it's a webserver involved).
+No snipper will EVER need root privilegas to work*
 ```
 git clone https://github.com/Brum3ns/Vulnerable-snipper.git
 ```